Blog 13.8.2024

 5. Adopt the role of an active influencer

 Each of us plays a part in building our work community.
 Responsibility for the psychological safety and inclusivity of the work community cannot be delegated to team leaders, management, or HR, although their roles are also important.
 The work community and its atmosphere are also built from the actions we do not take and the words we leave unspoken.
 Every job offers varying opportunities to influence and participate in developing work practices.
-By adopting an active role, we utilize these opportunities.
+By adopting an active role, we utilise these opportunities.

 Code of Ethics: “Take responsibility of creating a working environment that is inclusive and inviting to everyone.”